lulab/Ribowave/README.md

 Column3		| TE

-* _name_.CRF  		: ORFs that might experience reading frame translocation.
+* _name_.CRF.final  	: ORFs that might experience reading frame translocation.
 It may look like this :

 Column | Explanation
 ------------ | -------------